opnsense/plugins/dns/dnscrypt-proxy/README.md

 There are several new scripts here for performing back-end type activities, mostly with files or interacting with `dnscrypt-proxy` itself.

 There is one script for importing lists (allowed/blocked/cloaking), another for importing some certificates out of the config.
 The others are for getting info out of `dnscrypt-proxy` using some command parameters.
 These scripts are executed dynamically or on-demand from the user depending on the activity.

-The PHP scripts exist only because it was one way I found I could retrieve data out of the config from outside of an API.
-I'm not sure if this is the best approach.
-I see that configd is able to parse the config using pure python, this may be the preferred method, and I will probably switch to that approach later.

 The setup.sh script has been replaced with a +POST_INSTALL.post action.
 References to this script in the configd conf have been removed, as they're unnecessary.